Priyanshi30/Telecom-Churn-Analysis/README.md

 ## Dataset Question:

-1. To predict the age group trend who switches network providers?

-2. What are the factors that lead to the user changing the network?
+What are the factors that lead to users changing their network providers?

 Datasource:https://www.kaggle.com/blastchar/telco-customer-churn